-Take them to lunch, even or just a coffee at Starbuck's.
+Take them to lunch, or even just a coffee at Starbucks.

-This is a powerful strategy simply because in this modern and hectic world, no one seems to want to do it any more.
+This is a powerful strategy simply because in this modern and hectic world, no one seems to want to do it anymore.
 If other people aren't doing something, that's a good enough reason for you to test it.